 A deed in lieu of foreclosure is an alternative option that involves the transfer of the title from the homeowner to the lender.
-This voluntary transaction relinquishes the home owner of his or her rights to the property, in exchange for a release from the mortgage.
-Obtaining approval for a deed in lieu of foreclosure is best accomplished with the help of a Miami foreclosure defense attorney, as many lenders are hesitant to offer this option since it means payment will not be received.
+This voluntary transaction relinquishes the homeowner of his or her rights to their Miami property, in exchange for a release from the mortgage.
+Obtaining approval for a deed in lieu of foreclosure is best accomplished with the help of our Miami foreclosure defense attorneys , as many lenders are hesitant to offer this option since it means payment will not be received.

-While the process for securing a deed in lieu will ultimately depend on the lender, here are three steps that all borrowers pursuing this option can expect to take.
+While the process for securing a deed in lieu of foreclosure in Miami will ultimately depend on the lender, here are three steps that all borrowers pursuing this option can expect to take.

 Step 1: Determining whether the option is right